More Than 2,000 Students a Week Choose Meyer Music

 Is there a minimum number of private music lessons for which I am obligated?

-Meyer Music does not require you to sign up for a certain number of lessons.
-You can discontinue your child’s private music lessons at any time simply by notifying our counter staff.
+Meyer Music does not require a commitment for a certain number of lessons.
+You can discontinue your child’s private music lessons at any time simply by notifying our staff.

-Does Meyer Music cancel its private music lessons when schools are closed?
+Does Meyer Music cancel private music lessons when schools are closed?

 Our lesson schedule does not follow any school district’s cancellation schedule.
-Meyer Music is only closed for major holidays.
-Our staff posts notification of closures in the store one to two weeks prior to holidays.
+Meyer Music is only closed on major holidays.
+Our staff posts holiday notifications in the store one to two weeks prior.

-Meyer Music encourages all of our music teachers to involve students in recitals and other performance opportunities to keep them interested and motivated.
-We have a large recital facility at our main store in Blue Springs available at no charge to Meyer Music students.
-We can make arrangements for recital facilities at no charge at our other two locations also.
+Meyer Music encourages all of our music teachers to involve students in recitals and other performance opportunities.
+Playing to an audience keeps students interested and motivated to improve their skills.
+We have a large recital facility at our flagship store in Blue Springs available free of charge to Meyer Music students.
+We can make arrangements for recital facilities at no charge at our other two locations.

 Are there other performance and competition opportunities available to private music lesson students?

 Meyer Music is a proud member of the American College of Musicians (National Piano Guild), Mid-America Music Association, and National Federation of Music Clubs.
 Meyer Music students are eligible for the annual competitions offered by these organizations.

 Have more questions about private music lessons at Meyer Music?
 We’re happy to answer any questions you may have.

 Call or visit one of our three locations.